 Sandy Sehmi is a chartered accountant with 25 years of experience within the financial sector, particularly within insurance and investment banking.
 After a BSc in Electronics and MSc in Computer Science from Manchester University in 1990, Sandy worked at KPMG where he qualified as member of the ICAEW (Institute of Chartered Accountants in England and Wales).
 Thereafter, he has worked in various roles within the banking industry at UBS where he was COO for the Commodities business, Standard Bank of South Africa, where he was responsible for equity structuring and deal origination in sub-Saharan Africa and, currently, at JP Morgan where he is an Executive Director with responsibility for the Commodities eCommerce product.
 He is a keen cyclist and runner.

-Sandy was previously Chair of the Board of Directors until October 2019.
+Sandy was previously Chair of the Board of Directors until October 2019 and then Chair of the Finance Audit and Risk Committee until September 2021.

 Charlotte Warner – Chair of the Board of Directors